jatin1510/IT314_Project_22/README.md

 * **Company filters**<br>
 Students should be able to filter the companies based on their requirements like roles in the company, location of the job etc.
 ----
 FRS:
--It should be able to manage and store all the student information.
+- It should be able to manage and store all the student information.
--There should be a registration system for the companies through which they register themselves and get access to students information and placement cell.
+- There should be a registration system for the companies through which they register themselves and get access to students information and placement cell.
-It should be able to schedule the interviews and placement process like tests etc, according to the students schedule .
+- It should be able to schedule the interviews and placement process like tests etc, according to the students schedule .
-Easy access for companies to student information.
+- Easy access for companies to student information.
-Students should be able to register and deregister for various companies.
+- Students should be able to register and deregister for various companies.
-Criterias (such as CPI limit) for company registration can be set easily on the system. students should not be able to apply for the company until the admin approves the registration.
+- Criterias (such as CPI limit) for company registration can be set easily on the system.
+- students should not be able to apply for the company until the admin approves the registration.
-Students are notified when new companies come on campus for the recruitment process.
+- Students are notified when new companies come on campus for the recruitment process.
-The registration opening time and closing time for a company can be set(time limit for registration of 24 hours can be set).
+- The registration opening time and closing time for a company can be set(time limit for registration of 24 hours can be set).
-Company can create its profile and add the information about job requirements, posting and package.
+- Company can create its profile and add the information about job requirements, posting and package.
-Students who have applied to various companies receive their performance analysis based on the rounds they have successfully completed till the date.
+- Students who have applied to various companies receive their performance analysis based on the rounds they have successfully completed till the date.
-Resume builder helps and guides the students to properly build their resumes.
+- Resume builder helps and guides the students to properly build their resumes.
-Real time notifications/mails keeps the recruitment process easy for everyone.
+- Real time notifications/mails keeps the recruitment process easy for everyone.
-Contact details about the placement cell and their members are provided on the site.
+- Contact details about the placement cell and their members are provided on the site.
-Students should be able to filter the companies according to their eligibility and interest.
+- Students should be able to filter the companies according to their eligibility and interest.
-There should be a feedback system for students to know user requirements.
+- There should be a feedback system for students to know user requirements.

 NFRS: